Erythritol Essentials: Benefits, Cautions, and Practical Tips

-Erythritol1 offers unique benefits but also has some considerations2 that one should be aware of.
+Erythritol offers unique benefits1 but also has some considerations2 that we should be aware of.
 I’d like to share my insights and experiences with using erythritol in our family's dessert preparations.

 Erythritol is a type of sugar alcohol commonly used as a low-calorie sweetener.
 Naturally found in some fruits and fermented foods, it is produced commercially by fermenting glucose with yeast.